silky/silky.github.com/src/posts/2018-06-16-when-will-google-translate-be-great.md

 **Human-translation by Doug and Emmanuel**

-> Sometimes things just didn't work out right; no matter how har she wished for
+> Sometimes things just didn't work out right; no matter how hard she wished for
 > it, the dice simply wouldn't come up her way.
 But Sagan always took her
 > failures as a playwright much as she took her gambling losses, acknowledging
 > the arbitrary whims of the house and of divine fate.
 After all, everyone has